psdwizzard/XTTS-Read-Aloud/README.md

 1. Pin the extension to the top for easy access.
 2. Click on it, and you will see the server IP field.
 You can enter `localhost` or the subnet IP address of your server (e.g., `192.168.1.100`).
-3. Click "Save Server IP".
+3. Click "Save".
-4. Click "Refresh list" to load all your voices.
+4. Click "Refresh List" to load all your voices.
-5. Once you have selected your voice, click "Load Voice".
+5. Select a voice or voice set from the dropdown.
+6. Click "Load Selection".

+### Setting Up the Dictionary

+If you encounter words that the TTS engine mispronounces:

+1. Switch to the Dictionary tab.
+2. Enter the word in the "Word" field.
+3. Enter the phonetic spelling in the "Pronunciation" field.
+4. Click "Add" to save to your dictionary.
+5. The next time this word appears in text, it will automatically be replaced with your phonetic version.

 ---